Skip to contents

 Examples

-# Plot example Plasmodium vivax data set
+# Plot example Plasmodium vivax data set:

-mar <- c(2, 3.5, 1.5, 1) # extra vertical margin for vertical patient labels
+mar <- c(2, 3.5, 1.5, 1) # extra vertical margin for vertical person labels

-plot_data(ys = ys_VHX_BPD, patient.vert = TRUE, mar = mar, legend.lab = NA)
+plot_data(ys = ys_VHX_BPD, person.vert = TRUE, mar = mar, legend.lab = NA)

-plot_data(ys = ys_VHX_BPD, fs = fs_VHX_BPD, patient.vert = TRUE, mar = mar,
+plot_data(ys = ys_VHX_BPD, person.vert = TRUE, mar = mar, legend.lab = NA,

-patient.vert = TRUE, mar = mar, legend.lab = NA)
+plot_data(ys = ys_VHX_BPD, person.vert = TRUE, mar = mar, legend.lab = NA,

 # Demonstrating the adaptive nature of the colour scheme:

-ys <- ys_VHX_BPD["VHX_52"] # A single patient
+ys <- ys_VHX_BPD["VHX_52"] # A single person

 plot_data(ys) # Colours and the legend adapt to alleles detected in VHX_52